layadas/layadas.github.io/_pages/research.md

 - In order to improve the compression ratio, I employed autoencoders to perform nonlinear compression of the consumption data

 ### Resilience of Smart Grid
 The smart grid is prone to extreme conditions imposed by the environment such as hurricanes and cyber-attacks that can result in loss of power.
-A resilient grid sqiftly recovers from such conditions and resumes normal operation.
+A resilient grid swiftly recovers from such conditions and resumes normal operation.
 We are currently working on quantifying the resilience of smart grid with graph theoretic methods.